paulajaynecavender/craft-app/README.md

 # Craft App
-A React Redux app which records and tracks crochet and knitting projects by allowing the user to count stitches.
+Keep track of your crochet and knitting with this handy app to count your rows.
+This utilises react redux to store each project and counter.
 > [View it here](https://craft-app-paula-cavender.netlify.app)